This page is a wiki. Please login or create an account to begin editing.

 The Guides

 Setting up an emulator is easy, and there is a wealth of setup guides available to help you out.
-Keep in mind that before you begin, you will need a Macintosh ROM image to run an emulator.
-These can be hard to find.
-Here is a link that should have some available.
-Here is another site with the Mac Plus ROM as well as some old systems and software.
-If those sites go dead, you might have to use your best Google skillz to find one.
+Keep in mind that before you begin, you will need a valid Macintosh

-You'll also need a copy of an old version of Mac OS to run in your emulator.
-Versions 6 to 7.5.5 are available for free and the guides below will show you where to get them and how to use them.
-Later versions (useful mostly in SheepShaver) are not free, so you will have to buy a disc or check the apps section of this website for a copy.
+6 to 7.5.5 are available for free and the guides below will show you where to get them and how to use them.
+Later versions (useful mostly in SheepShaver) were not free, so you will either need to buy a disc from somewhere or check through the

 For Mini vMac